Mortrack/Mortrack_ML_Library/README.md

 plt.legend()
 plt.grid()
 # We show the graph with all the specifications we just declared.
 plt.show()
 ```

 Expected code result:

 ![](img/codeSampleGraphicResult.png)

-## Permissions, conditions and limitations to use this API
+## Permissions, conditions and limitations to use this Library
-In accordance to the Apache License 2.0 which this API has, you can use it for commercial use, you can distribute it, modify it and/or use it in privately as long as a copy of its license is included.
+In accordance to the Apache License 2.0 which this Library has, it can used for commercial purposes, you can distribute it, modify it and/or use it privately as long as a copy of its license is included.
 It is also requested to give credit to the author and to be aware that this license includes a limitation of liability and explicitly states that it does NOT provide any warranty.